 Customize Your Widgets

-You can also make any chart of your preference in a matter of minutes.
+You can create a completely customized ClickUp dashboard using the various widgets in a matter of minutes.
 For example, if you want to make a bar chart, click on ‘+Add widget’ and then ‘Custom’.
 Select ‘Bar Chart’.
-You can use the function you want to be displayed by finding it under ‘Location’.
+Select the location of your hierarchy you want to display in the chart such as “Client Management”.
 Customize your X and Y axis and your chart is ready to go.

-In my Data-Driven Dashboards I should you exactly how to build this dashboard and two more.
-Get it today.
+In my Create Data-Driven ClickUp Dashboards I should you exactly how to build this dashboard and more in only 10 minutes.